Meet Our Team

 Sydney Famularo is a 2019 graduate of the neuroscience program at Temple University.
 In 2017, she began working at Temple as an undergraduate research assistant in Dr. Bangasser's lab, studying neuroendocrinology and stress.
 Now, beginning in the summer of 2019, she works full time for Dr. Wimmer, using many of the skills acquired as an undergraduate to contribute to his research.
 Sydney is broadly interested in the neural underpinnings of behavior, and hopes to attend graduate school in the near future.

-Heather is majoring in Neuroscience in the College of Liberal Arts (Class of 2021) and is minoring in Biology.
+Heather is majoring in Neuroscience in the College of Liberal Arts (Class of 2021) and is minoring in Chemistry.
 She joined the Wimmer Lab in June 2018 and is excited to learn about research on addiction and its societal applications.
 Heather plans to attend medical school after graduation.

 Charita is currently majoring in Neuroscience, as well as minoring in Global Studies and a certificate in Genome Medicine (class of 2022).
 She joined the Wimmer lab in the Spring of 2019, and is excited to gain scientific insight into addiction and memory.
 After graduation, Charita hopes to attend medical school and pursue a surgical career in the field of Obstetrics and Gynecology.